icons8/lunacy-docs/docs/export_new.md

 <embed type="image/svg+xml" alt="export_tab" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/5Glmgh3KIk63h85RxmQHKg.svg" width="844" />

-You can export any element from Lunacy:
+You can export nearly any element from Lunacy, including:

 - Individual or multiple layers and layer groups (separately or as a single image)
 - Frames (with and without the frame background)